US Anti-Doping Agency strips Armstrong of titles for cheating

 CONTROVERSIAL CYCLIST

 "Lance has stated his innocence and has been unwavering on this position.
-Nike plans to continue to support Lance and the Lance Armstrong Foundation, a foundation that Lance created to serve cancer survivors," the company said in a statement.
+Nike plans to continue to support Lance and the Lance Armstrong Foundation, a foundation that Lance created to serve cancer survivors," Nike said in a statement.

 Armstrong, 40, has been one of the most successful and controversial cyclists of all time, returning to the sport after beating cancer to win the Tour de France seven straight times, from 1999 to 2005.

-The Lance Armstrong Foundation, which raised $51 million in 2011, said it received 400 donations totaling $75,000 on Friday, 20 times more than the amount donated on Thursday.

-Armstrong also made many enemies throughout his career, with several of his former teammates and colleagues allegedly ready to testify that he doped.
+The cyclist also made many enemies throughout his career, with several of his former teammates and colleagues allegedly ready to testify he doped.

 Former teammate and deposed Tour de France winner Floyd Landis accused Armstrong in 2010 of using performance-enhancing drugs and teaching others how to avoid being caught.

-In a bizarre coincidence of timing, Landis appeared in federal court in San Diego, California, on Friday and entered a deferred prosecution agreement in which he admitted defrauding 1,765 individuals who donated money to the Floyd Fairness Fund.
-The cyclist agreed to pay $478,354 in restitution.

-Armstrong also has his loyalists, such as Jim Ochowicz, director of the BMC cycling team and a longtime friend who helped him when he was an amateur rider and young professional.
+But Armstrong also has his loyalists, outside and inside the sport, such as Jim Ochowicz, director of the BMC cycling team and a long-time friend who helped him when he was an amateur rider and young professional.

 "As a friend of Lance's, I support his decision to call it an end," said Ochowicz.
 "He has done so much for our sport over the years, and I am sad at what has transpired.